garrettgman/garrettgman.github.io/foundations.md

 This doesn't mean you should avoid data.
 Looking at data will always create better understanding than ignoring it, but remember that data is not a cure-all.
 Good science also requires good reasoning and skepticism.

 ****

+## Summary and Parting Advice

+The method of data science is very simple and very effective.
+Data scientists search for evidence of natural laws in the structure of data.
+If a natural law exists between the variables in a data set, it will appear as a pattern in the data.

+This method is very useful for discovering laws and for collecting information that can lead to better predictions.
+Moreover, you can apply data science to any situation in which you can collect data.

+But data can be very deceptive.
+Patterns can be hidden in noise and may not appear at first glance.
+Moreover, coincidences—or biases—that occur when you collect your data can introduce patterns into your data that do not occur in real life.
+These things cause formidable challenges; let the sidebar serve as a cautionary tale.

+How can you do better than the people mentioned in the sidebar?
+You already have one advantage.
+Many people who practice (and fail) at data science, do not study data science and might not appreciate how deceptive data can be.
+You can further protect yourself by adopting two traits that will safeguard your work.
+You can be _curious_ enough to explore a data set thoroughly, exposing any patterns that are there.
+Then you can be _skeptical_ enough to question every pattern that you find and to search for alternative explanations.

+John Tukey, one of the first data scientists, often compared data science to detective work.
+I like this metaphor because detectives are both curious and skeptical.
+Also, detective work is risky business, and so is data science.
+But I would extend the metaphor further.
+If you think of yourself as a detective, you should think of data as the mysterious blonde who walks into your office: sexy on the surface, murky and treacherous beneath.